Eating Disorders & Co-Occurring Psychiatric Disorders (Dual Diagnosis)

 Eating disorders frequently co-occur with psychiatric conditions such as anxiety, depression, OCD, PTSD, and personality disorders, which can exacerbate symptoms.
 Understanding dual diagnosis is essential for those seeking treatment, as co-occurring conditions often share underlying traits like impulsivity and obsessive behaviors.
 Comprehensive treatment approaches, including psychoeducation and psychotherapy, can help individuals manage both their eating disorder and coexisting mental health conditions for improved outcomes.

-Research demonstrates that 55-95% of people diagnosed with an eating disorder also receive a diagnosis for at least one other psychiatric disorder, also known as dual diagnosis.
-The most common psychiatric disorders that co-occur with eating disorders include:
+Research shows that up to 95% of people diagnosed with an eating disorder also receive a diagnosis for at least one other psychiatric disorder, known as dual diagnosis.
+The most common co-occurring psychiatric disorders with eating disorders include:1

-- Anxiety disorders, affecting up to 74% of those with eating disorders
+- Anxiety disorders, affecting up to 62% of those with eating disorders1

-- Mood disorders, affecting up to 54% of those with eating disorders
+- Mood disorders, affecting up to 54% of those with eating disorders1

 - Obsessive-compulsive and related disorders